rieckpil/testing-spring-boot-applications-masterclass/README.md

 -	Confidence in Every Deployment: Push to production—even on Fridays—without breaking a sweat.
 -	Master Testing Best Practices: Learn to test every layer: databases, messaging, HTTP communication, and more.
 -	Efficiency and Joy in Testing: Testing doesn’t have to be a frustrating chore.
 Let’s make it fun, fast, and effective!

+## 🏆 Success Stories From Real Developers

+> "After taking Philip's course, I deployed on a Friday afternoon for the first time in my career.
+My confidence in our test suite is that strong now."

+— Senior Developer at a Fortune 500 Company

+> "Philip has made a fantastic overview of the full testing landscape of Spring.
+The videos are clear and explain details and common pitfalls in great depth."

+— Wim Deblauwe, Experienced Java Developer

+> "This course was a complete game-changer for me.
+I went from dreading tests to actually enjoying writing them.
+And more importantly, my boss noticed."

+— Java Developer with 5 years experience

+> "I would highly recommend Masterclass for anybody working with Spring Boot applications."

+— Siva, Java Developer and Tech Blogger

 ## What Makes This Course Different